mvolkmann/blog/src/smalltalk/30-development-environment.md

 ## Change Sorter Windows

+Each edit performed in a System Browser is saved in a `ChangeSet`.
+To browse all the change sets, open the World menu and select Open ...
+Change Sorter.
-Change Sorters summarize all the currently unsaved changes.
+This window summarize all the currently unsaved changes.

 The first row left pane displays a list of change set names.
 Selecting one displays a list of modified classes in the first row right pane.
 Selecting a modified class displays a list of modified methods